spicetify/docs/docs/development/api-wrapper/modules.md

 ### Mousetrap

-[Mousetrap](https://craig.is/killing/mice) is a simple library for handling keyboard shortcuts in Javascript.
+[Mousetrap](https://craig.is/killing/mice) is a simple library for handling keyboard shortcuts in JavaScript.

 ```js
 Spicetify.Mousetrap;